States continue to certify election results ahead of electoral college vote

 Wisconsin completed its recount ahead of the Wisconsin Elections Commission meeting set for Tuesday.
 They are poised to certify the state's results for Biden.

 Since Nov.
-3, 28 states have certified with 5 other states: Montana, Arizona, Colorado, Iowa and Nebraska set to join the mix on Monday.
+3, 28 states have certified with five other states: Montana, Arizona, Colorado, Iowa and Nebraska are set to join the mix on Monday.

 Florida is the only one of the four most populous states to certify.
 California, Texas and New York, along with many other states, will sign off on their returns later this week and into early December.